jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 Q: [unintelligible]?

 A: Eat the fish, that's the only way you can get it now.
 And that stopped in 1980 when that jerk, asshole, and I can say it in so many ways, Reagan took office.
 He signed a bill that stopped all interstate transportation of raw dairy and any raw food.
 That took out, you know, Coors used to have raw beer.
 Until that was signed into law.
-I could get Alta Dina's raw dairy in Alaska.
+I could get Alta Dena's raw dairy in Alaska.
 On this little island off the coast of Georgia.
 When that was signed, I couldn't find it anywhere.
 Couldn't find dairy anywhere.

 Q: You would drink the beer if it was raw today?

 A: No, I wouldn't.
 Maybe an ounce or two once in a while.
 Because I was a heavy, heavy alcoholic.

-Q: Alta Dina [unintelligible].

-A: Pardon?

-Q: Alta Dina [unintelligible].
+Q: Alta Dena [unintelligible].

 A: They used to distribute it all over the world.